 5th Strategy: The relaxed marketing-analysis

 Many of these strategies make do with Bluetooth or Wifi hotspots.
-Due to the new general data protection regulation, some guerrilla SMS campaigns may face great legal challenges, but by no means the end.
-The possibilities and ideas are there, the success is undisputed.
+Due to the new general data protection regulation, some guerilla SMS campaigns may face great legal challenges, but by no means the end.
+The possibilities and ideas are there, the success of guerilla marketing is undisputed.